 Our construction practice group represents hundreds of owners, investors, contractors, developers, and lenders, in all aspects of project construction and commercial development transactions across the country.
 From public/private partnership (P3) projects to local residential and commercial development, we understand that construction and development is an interactive process and that every project is unique.
 We work closely with our tax credit, P3 finance, energy and real estate practitioners to address all sides of a project from finance-related issues to proper claims preparation, negotiation and trial.
 We engage with clients at the early stages of a project to think creatively and position the project for success.
 With a deep understanding of construction and development and extensive experience in financing on the debt and equity sides of the transaction, we are uniquely positioned to assist clients at every step of the process.

 Our construction litigation group is one of just a few, true construction litigation and risk management groups focused on disputes that have the potential to evolve beyond day-to-day dispute resolution to litigation and trial.
 Members of the group dedicate their practice to construction law, are recognized “go-to” practitioners in their respective markets, and are highly-qualified to handle the full range of disputes leading up to and including trial.
-Our construction litigation practitioners draw on risk management skill developed though decades of experience with our tax credit, P3 finance, energy and real estate colleagues to form unique dispute resolution strategies that keep projects on track.
+Our construction litigation practitioners draw on risk management skill developed through decades of experience with our tax credit, P3 finance, energy and real estate colleagues to form unique dispute resolution strategies that keep projects on track.
 Focused on delivering efficient and innovative solutions, we understand how litigation can threaten the profitability of projects.
 We apply risk management tactics and address claims before they grow into costly litigation.
 We also recognize the need for clients to forecast legal expenses and can provide detailed matter project plans and budgets.
 Construction claims are litigated in a variety of forums, including arbitrations, state and federal courts.
 Our practitioners litigate construction disputes in every forum across the U.S.

 Our construction practitioners provide a full range of services to clients including: